camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/02-define-resources.html.md

 ---

-title: 'Define resources in the node scope'
+title: 'Define resources in the right scope'
 category: 'BPM Platform'

 ---